Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/plugins-not-loading.md

 # Plugins not loading

 Dealing with plugins is kind of annoying and hard to debug in some cases.
-If it bootloops we need to find the culprit/s with a witch hunt.Fortunately with the community experience we can narrow down the issues.
+If it bootloops, we need to find the culprit plugin(s) through a witch hunt.
+Fortunately, through previous community experience, we can narrow down the issues.

 ## Plugins are programs.

-It may sound unrealistic but yeah.
-Plugins are micro programs that does affect the system.
-You wonder why your system runs slowly when you have a ton of apps installed and running?
-Well it's the same case here.
+It may sound unrealistic, but plugins are small programs that can affect the system noticeably.
 The more plugins you try to load, the more system resources they will need, like RAM.
-If it asks too much, it will lead to a bootloop.
-That's why you should moderate yourself and not install all plugins you can find. \(Someone once reached me because he couldn't boot his vita after installing ALL the plugins he found in autoplugin 2\)
+If it asks for too much, it will lead to a bootloop.
+This is why you should only install essential and useful plugins, so you don't end up ruining your Vita's performance.  \(Someone once reached me because he couldn't boot his vita after installing ALL the plugins he found in autoplugin 2\)

-We will take an exemple on some common case i could find during the time i acted as a helper :
+We will take an example a common case I could find during a time when I acted as a helper :